-The Bucknell Institute for Public Policy (BIPP) is committed to supporting faculty development and scholarship.
-To advance these ends, the Institute offers grants to full-time faculty for scholarly research projects.
+The Bucknell Institute for Public Policy is committed to supporting faculty development and scholarship.
+To advance these ends, the Institute offers grants to full-time faculty for scholarly research projects and curricular development grants.

 All full-time faculty who have an affiliation with the University, and who are expected to continue, are eligible to apply.
 Previous recipients of BIPP grants may apply, however those individuals funded in the previous year will have lower priority for funding in the current year.

 Team proposals are eligible as long as at least one faculty member is centrally involved.
 Teams may include professional and classified staff, students, and others.

 Grants will be awarded on a competitive basis.
 Individual or small team projects may be funded depending on the length of time involved and the complexity of the project.
 It is expected that the majority of the funded portion of the work will be completed during the summer of 2019.
 As a benchmark, a stipend of $5000 would warrant the equivalent of 2 months of full-time work.
 A faculty member may submit more than one proposal, but at most one will be funded.

 Prepare a full proposal that responds to the guidelines below.
 Please submit all materials by Monday, April 15, 2019.

 REQUIREMENTS FOR PROPOSALS